 Iron Dome: how Israel's missile defence system works

-Israel's Iron Dome intercepts Hamas rockets, but some analysts have questioned its effectiveness
+Israel's Iron Dome intercepts Hamas rockets, but reports suggest that it may have been hacked by China

 During the latest round of Middle Eastern violence, Israel has been protected from rockets fired from Gaza by its Iron Dome defence system.
 The mobile missile defence system has been hailed as a "game-changer" which saves lives rather than taking those of enemies, and "an extraordinary homemade rocket swatter".

 Iron Dome could also open up a lucrative export market for the Israeli economy – yet some have questioned its effectiveness.

 Iron Dome is an air defence system used by Israel to intercept and destroy short-range rockets, artillery shells and mortars fired from distances of up to 45 miles, to protect civilian areas in the path of such projectiles.

 It is a three-piece system of interceptor batteries that shoot rockets out of the sky.
 A radar tracks the rocket as it is fired across the border into Israel, and then advanced software predicts the rocket's trajectory.
 The information it provides is used to guide Tamir interceptor missiles, which are fired from the ground to blow the rocket into harmless pieces in the sky.